-The Board of Directors has established an Audit Committee, a Nominating and Corporate Governance Committee and a Compensation Committee.
+The Board of Directors has established an Audit Committee, a Nominating and Corporate Governance Committee, a Compensation Committee and an ESG Committee.
 A current copy of each committee's charter is available on our website at www.globalmedicalreit.com.

 Audit Committee.
-Our Audit Committee currently consists of three of our independent directors, Ms. Wittman, Ms. Crowley and Mr. Cole.
+Our Audit Committee currently consists of three of our independent directors, Ms. Wittman, Ms. Crowley, and Mr. Cole.
 Ms. Wittman has been appointed to serve as the chair of the Audit Committee.
-Each of these members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Securities Exchange Act of 1934, as amended.
+Each of these members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Exchange Act.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under applicable standards of the NYSE and the rules and regulations of the SEC.
 Our Board has determined that Ms. Wittman is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) and (iii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.

-The Audit Committee held five meetings in 2020.
-The primary purpose of the Audit Committee is to assist the Board in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, auditing, financial reporting and internal control functions of the Company and its subsidiaries, including, without limitation, assisting the Board's oversight of (i) the integrity of the Company's financial statements, (ii) the Company's compliance with legal and regulatory requirements, (iii) the independent auditor's qualifications and independence and (iv) the performance of the Company's independent auditors and the Company's internal audit function.
+The Audit Committee held six meetings in 2023.
+The primary purpose of the Audit Committee is to assist the Board in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, auditing, financial reporting and internal control functions of the Company and its subsidiaries, including, without limitation, assisting the Board's oversight of (i) the integrity of the Company's financial statements, (ii) the Company's compliance with legal and regulatory requirements, (iii) the Company's cybersecurity risk management processes, (iv) the independent auditor's qualifications and independence and (v) the performance of the Company's independent auditors and the Company's internal audit function.

 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee currently consists of four of our independent directors, Mr. Marston, Dr. Moore, Mr. Cypher and Ms. Wittman.
+Our Nominating and Corporate Governance Committee currently consists of three of our independent directors, Mr. Marston, Mr. Cypher, and Ms. Wittman.
 Mr. Marston has been appointed to serve as the chair of the Nominating and Corporate Governance Committee.
 Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable standards of the NYSE.

-The Nominating and Corporate Governance Committee held four meetings in 2020.
+The Nominating and Corporate Governance Committee held five meetings in 2023.
 The primary purpose of the Nominating and Corporate Governance Committee is to identify and recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; to advise the Board with respect to the Board composition, procedures and committees; to develop and recommend to the Board a set of corporate governance guidelines applicable to the Company; and to oversee the evaluation of the Board and the Company's management.